Location: The Arches, Villiers Street

 The space was refurbished in 2005 and was reopened in 2006 as the New Players Theatre.
 After Broadway producer Steven M. Levy and founding member of Encore Tickets Sean Sweeney took over the theatre in 2011, the venue was renamed the Charing Cross Theatre.

-Recent productions at the venue include: the Broadway transfer of Ghetto Klown in 2011 which starred John Leguizamo; the world premiere of 6 Actors in Search of a Director, written and directed by Steven Berkoff; La Boheme from November 2012-January 2013; Ushers: The Front of House Musical in March-June 2014; Titanic the Musical in May to August 2016; Ragtime in October to December 2016; and the UK premiere charity gala performance of Disaster in November 2016.
+Recent productions at the venue include: the Broadway transfer of Ghetto Klown in 2011 which starred John Leguizamo; the world premiere of 6 Actors in Search of a Director, written and directed by Steven Berkoff; La Boheme from November 2012-January 2013; Ushers: The Front of House Musical in March-June 2014; Titanic the Musical in May to August 2016; Ragtime in October to December 2016; and the UK premiere charity gala performance of Disaster in November 2016; the revival of Andrew Lloyd Webber’s The Woman in White in November 2017.

 The Charing Cross Theatre is located under The Arches.
 It is a short distance from: The Strand, Embankment, Charing Cross and Trafalgar Square.
 The venue is complete with a bar and restaurant (called the Players Bar & Kitchen) and has an approximately 250-seat auditorium.